-Fig. S6.
-Comparison of electrical characteristics.
-(A) I-V characteristics of a Ta/Ta2O5/Pt and (B) Hf/Ta2O5/Pt valence change memory.
+Supplementary Fig. 6.
+Comparison of electrical characteristics. a, I-V characteristics of a Ta/Ta2O5/Pt and b, Hf/Ta2O5/Pt valence change memory.
 The red curve shows a typical device failure at the RESET voltage sweep.
 The sudden increase of the current implies the massive generation of oxygen defects at the Ta2O5 layer, making the device stuck at LRS.
 The high voltage drop across the Schottky-like interface can lead to RESET failure due to the excessive generation of oxygen vacancies.
 This is also ascribed in part by the low (negative) oxygen vacancy formation energy in Ta2O5 layer.
-For the ohmic memristive devices, no reset failure was observed during the I−V sweeps (under the same operation marameters) and pulse measurements (Fig. 1, D and E), indicating an improvement in device reliability in the ohmic memristive system.
+For the ohmic memristive devices, no reset failure was observed during the I−V sweeps (under the same operation parameters) and pulse measurements (Fig. 1d,e), indicating an improvement in device reliability in the ohmic memristive system.